Getting Started with NetBird Enterprise Commercial License

 • Verification: docker compose ps shows postgres as healthy; the server connects once on startup with no connection-refused loop.

-• Symptom: HTTPS to the dashboard is unreachable or shows a TLS error; docker compose logs caddy shows ACME challenge failures.
+• Symptom: HTTPS to the dashboard is unreachable or shows a TLS error; docker compose logs traefik shows ACME challenge failures.

-• Resolution: Confirm the DNS A record for NETBIRD_DOMAIN points at the host, and that the firewall / cloud security group allows inbound TCP/80 and TCP/443.
+• Resolution: Confirm the DNS A record for NETBIRD_DOMAIN points at the host, and that the firewall / cloud security group allows inbound TCP/443.

-• Verification: docker compose logs caddy shows "certificate obtained successfully"; curl -sI https://<your-domain>/ returns a valid response with a trusted certificate.
+• Verification: docker compose logs traefik shows Validations succeeded; requesting certificates followed by Server responded with a certificate; curl -sI https://<your-domain>/ returns a valid response with a trusted certificate.

 • Symptom: The dashboard loads, but the regular sign-in screen appears instead of the owner-setup flow.